-- Director (appointed April 29, 2015) - Member of the Audit Committee and the Compensation, Nominating, and Corporate Governance Committee
+- Director (Lead Director since May 4, 2017) - Member of the Audit Committee and the Compensation, Nominating, and Corporate Governance Committee

 Mr. Brown is a lawyer and the Executive Managing Director at Momentum Search Group, a legal recruiting firm.
-He was previously the managing partner at Torys LLP's New York office, an international law firm, where he was responsible for executing the firm's strategy for NY.
+He was previously the managing partner at Torys LLP's New York office, an international law firm, where he was responsible for executing the firm's strategy for New York.
 Prior to that he co-headed Torys mergers and acquisitions practice in Canada.
 He was a Director of Essar Steel Algoma from June 5, 2013 to October 29, 2013.
+Mr.Brown is "financially literate" for the purposes of National Instrument 52-110 - Audit Committees and the Board has determined that he is "independent" for the purposes of National Instrument 58-101 - Disclosure of Corporate Governance Practices.
 Mr. Brown is a resident of New York, New York, United States.